 We can observe this difference in where people gather, how they interact, and how they dress.
 We can see it during business negotiations, where it may make an important difference in the success of the organizations involved.
 Cultural expectations precede the interaction, so someone who doesn’t match those expectations may experience tension.
 Business in the United States has a masculine orientation—assertiveness and competition are highly valued.
 In other cultures, such as Sweden, business values are more attuned to modesty (lack of self-promotion) and taking care of society’s weaker members.
 This range of difference is one aspect of intercultural communication that requires significant attention when the business communicator enters a new environment.

 Direct versus Indirect

 In the United States, business correspondence is expected to be short and to the point.
 “What can I do for you?” is a common question when a business person receives a call from a stranger; it is an accepted way of asking the caller to state his or her business.
-In some cultures it is quite appropriate to make direct personal observation, such as “You’ve changed your hairstyle,” while for others it may be observed, but never spoken of in polite company.
+In some cultures, it is quite appropriate to make direct personal observations, such as “You’ve changed your hairstyle,” while for others it may be observed, but never spoken of in polite company.
 In indirect cultures, such as those in Latin America, business conversations may start with discussions of the weather, or family, or topics other than business as the partners gain a sense of each other, long before the topic of business is raised.
 Again, the skilled business communicator researches the new environment before entering it, as a social faux pas, or error, can have a significant impact.